panda-re/panda/docs/record_replay.md

     scripts/rrunpack.py <name>.rr

-A central repository for sharing record/replay logs will be available soon.
+A central repository for sharing record/replay logs is available at the [PANDA Share](http://www.rrshare.org/) website.